rejaraujo/BakeAbroad/README.md

 # Web Application with Node Express

-**BakeAbroad** is a Node.js and Express.js dynamic web application that demo my skills in building reliable, feature-rich web solutions with seamless user authentication and MongoDB database integration.
-Please note that all the images, videos, and recipes you see in this project were retrieved from [amopaocaseiro.com.br/receitas](https://amopaocaseiro.com.br/receitas/) and [youtube.com/@amopaocaseiro](https://www.youtube.com/@amopaocaseiro).
+**BakeAbroad** is a Node.js and Express.js dynamic web application that I've created to publish a free template to whoever wants to use reliable, feature-rich web solutions with seamless user authentication and MongoDB database integration for free.
+Clone it and do whatever you want with it.
+Please note that all the images, videos, and recipes you see in this project were retrieved from amopaocaseiro.com.br/receitas and youtube.com/@amopaocaseiro.

 ## Features